 Malin's areas of interest include volunteers, land and water stewardship, citizen science, and other efforts that create meaningful connections between communities and the natural world - through partnerships, volunteering, technology, and more.
-In 2012, Malin started the Stewardship Network: New England, now called Nature Groupie, an initiative that employs collaboration and technology to empower generations of outdoor enthusiasts to volunteer for nature in New Hampshire and beyond.
+In 2012, Malin launched Nature Groupie, an initiative that employs collaboration and technology to empower generations of outdoor enthusiasts to volunteer for nature in New Hampshire and beyond.

-Malin chairs UNH Extension's Volunteer Management Team, overseeing collaborative work among UNH Extension's thirteen volunteer programs.
-Since 2017, Malin has also led a team of staff working in the emerging field of citizen science, helping to increase the connection between local volunteers, scientific research, and community decision-making in New Hampshire.
+In recent years, Malin has chaired the UNH Extension's Volunteer Management Team, overseeing collaborative work among UNH Extension's thirteen volunteer programs and has also led a team of staff working in the emerging field of citizen science, helping to increase the connection between local volunteers, scientific research, and community decision-making in New Hampshire.

 Her current research interests are in the role of citizen science in community decision-making, in science education in schools, and in the Cooperative Extension system.
 Malin received her undergraduate degree from Yale University and earned a Masters of Science in Forest Resources from the University of Washington College of Forest Resources.